 There is a website for Org which provides links to the newest version of Org, as well as additional information, frequently asked questions (FAQ), links to tutorials, etc. This page is located at https://orgmode.org.

-An earlier version (7.3) of this manual was available as a paperback book from the Network Theory Ltd. publishing company, closed in 2009.
+An earlier version (7.3) of this manual was available as a paperback book from the Network Theory Ltd. publishing company, which closed in 2009.